This is a partial transcript from "On the Record," December 14, 2004, that has been edited for clarity.

-GRETA VAN SUSTEREN, HOST: Tonight, the Scott Peterson jurors are here.
+GRETA VAN SUSTEREN, HOST: Tonight, the Scott Peterson (search) jurors are here.
 They're going to take us inside the courtroom and the jury room where they reached verdicts of guilt and death for Scott Peterson.

 First the jury foreman, Steve Cardosi, a 29-year-old firefighter/paramedic who replaced dismissed juror Gregory Jackson as the foreperson.

 Next, juror No. 1, Greg Beratlis, a youth football and baseball coach.

 Juror No. 7, Richelle Nice, a mother of four who replaced dismissed juror No. 7 Frances Gorman.

 And they are joined by alternate juror Mike Church, who was not in deliberations, but was there for all the testimony.

 Welcome to all of you.
 And Steve, since you were the foreperson, let me start with you.
 We don't get much information on how you do this, how you make a determination of death or not.
 What was the procedure that you used in the jury room?